Sultanate of Ternate: 16th century to the present

-Spanish forces, aided by Filipinos mainly the Boholanos of the destroyed Kedatuan of Dapitan, who were formerly at war against Ternate, captured the former Portuguese fort from the Ternatans in 1606, deporting the Ternate Sultan and his entourage to Manila in the Spanish Philippines (Manila was a formerly a Muslim Bruneian vassal state before the Spanish invaded and Christianized them).
+Spanish forces, aided by Filipinos mainly the Boholanos of the destroyed state of Bo-ol, who were formerly at war against Ternate, captured the former Portuguese fort from the Ternatans in 1606, deporting the Ternate Sultan and his entourage to Manila in the Spanish Philippines.
 The Spanish forced the Ternate ruler, Sultan Said Din Berkat to settle in Manila and pushed him to accept Christianity.
 In 1607 the Dutch came back to Ternate, where with the help of Ternatans they built a fort in Malayo.
 The island was divided between the two powers: the Spaniards were allied with Tidore and the Dutch with their Ternaten allies.
 For the Ternatan rulers, the Dutch were a useful, if not particularly welcome, presence that gave them military advantages against Tidore and the Spanish.
 Particularly under Sultan Hamzah (1627–1648), Ternate expanded its territory and strengthened its control over the periphery.
 Dutch influence over the kingdom was limited, though Hamzah and his grandnephew and successor, Sultan Mandar Syah (1648–1675) did concede some regions to the Dutch East India Company (VOC) in exchange for help controlling rebellions there.
 The Spaniards abandoned Maluku in 1663.
 They took the aristocracy of Moluccan-Portuguese and Filipino-Mexican mixed descent and settled them in Ternate, Cavite (Named after their homeland) in the Philippines, when they evacuated Ternate.
 Till this day, the Ternate community speak Ternateño Chavacano, a creole language of Spanish with Ternatean and Portuguese influence.
 In attempts to frustrate Spain, the Ternateans militarily supported the Sultanates of Mindanao in the Southern Philippines by sending reinforcement, during the Spanish-Moro Wars.

 Desiring to restore Ternate to its former glory and expel the western power, Sultan Sibori Amsterdam (1675–1691) declared war to the Dutch, but the power of Ternate had greatly reduced over the years, he lost and was forced to concede more of his lands to the Dutch by a treaty in 1683.
 By this treaty, Ternate had lost its equal position with the Dutch and became a vassal.
 However, the Sultans of Ternate and its people were never fully under Dutch control until its annexation in 1914.